silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 .. image:: images/composer/5.6.png

-**9.** Open up the permissions.acl file that you downloaded from Github.
+**9.** Open up the permissions.acl file that you can find on your desktop.
 Select all and copy the contents in that file.

 .. image:: images/composer/5.7.png

-**10.** Then paste that content **above** the other rules in the Access Control file.
-Here is what I my screen looks like now:
+**10.** **Then paste that content above the other rules** in the Access Control file.
+Here is what I my screen looks like now.
+The order of the ACL rules is important.
+The first rule determines if the participants can proceed to the next rule:

 .. image:: images/composer/5.8.png